PhantomInsights/python-getting-started/step-3/README.md

 A new window will open where you can select where do you want to fetch information about extra packages.

-Next to the test that says `Work with` there's a drop down where you can select a repository of packages.
+Next to the text that says `Work with` there's a drop down where you can select a repository of packages.

-If you have downloaded `Eclipse Nwon`, select `Neon` and press `Enter`.
-A list of available packages will begin to load.
+If you have downloaded `Eclipse Oxygen`, select `Oxygen`, a list of available packages will begin to load.

 Once the list has finished loading, locate the `General Purpose Tools` node and expand it.
 Then tick the `Marketplace Client` box and click the `Next` button at the bottom.